+Table 35 Properties Specific to Numbers with Binary Representation

 Converting Logical Numbers to/from Binary Representation

 When unparsing a binary number (packed decimal or twos-complement) and excess precision is supplied in the Infoset no rounding occurs.
 It is a processing error.